Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Additional analysis

 \subsection{Class differences in real vs. synthetic distribution}

 Following our analysis in Section \ref{sec:analysis} towards comparing the distribution of sythetic dataset against the real dataset, we directly compare the FID of each class between synthetic data generated by DataDream and our method \method.
-We plot the histogram in Figure \ref{fig:fid_difference}.
+We plot the histogram in \cref{fig:fid_difference}.
 We observe that there are for 91 classes out of 100 FID is lower for our method compared to DataDream.
 Of these, for 29 classes, FID decreases by over 5.
 For all of the classes where our method had a higher FID, the increase is less than 5.
 This means that there are 3x as many classes that observed a considerable decrease in FID than the classes with a relatively low FID increase.
-This result suggests that our method provides a fairly uniform improvement in FID across all the classes-FID either a considerable increase or remain similar (within 5 FID).
+The highest increase in FID due to our method is 3.44, which is notably lower than 5.
+This result suggests that our method provides an improvement in FID across all the classes: FID either a considerable increase or remain similar (within 5 FID).